SeunAjao/FakeNewsClassifier/README.md

 1. Charliehebdo: Attacks on the satirical weekly newspaper Charlie Hebdo in Paris
 2. Ferguson: Killing of an 18-year-old boy by a police officer in Ferguson, Missouri.
-3.	germanwings-crash: Crash of Germanwings Flight 9525 from Barcelona to Dusseldorf.
+3. Germanwings-crash: Crash of Germanwings Flight 9525 from Barcelona to Dusseldorf.
 4. Ottawashooting: The mass shooting at Parliament Hill in Ottawa.
 5. Sydneysiege: A siege on the Lindt Chocolate Café in Sydney.